 Wisconsin’s summer heat can be demanding on trees.
 Without adequate rainfall, trees won’t get the proper amount of water needed to promote healthy growth.
-Watering your newly planted trees by hand may be required if long seasons of drought take place.
-But how do you know when it’s time to water your trees?
+Watering your newly planted tree by hand may be required if long seasons of drought take place.
+But how do you know when it’s time to water the tree?
 Fortunately, there are some signs you can look for to determine whether you should give your trees some water.

 Curling or Wilted Leaves

 Inspect the leaves on your trees.
 If you notice any wilting, curling, or turning brown near the tips and edges, chances are your tree is in need of additional water.

 Trees that are in need of water tend to have large groups of off-colored and/or undersized leaves.
 Some signs to tell when to water the tree is to keep your eyes out for include leaf scorch (similar to sunburn) and yellowing leaves.

 In the fall season, leaves change colors and eventually drop in preparation for the winter season.
 Not watering your trees enough can result in this happening prematurely.
 If you notice your leaves changing color and traveling to the ground early, consider watering your tree.

 There are a couple of tests that can be done utilizing the soil to see if your tree is getting enough water.
 Stick a thinner, durable object (like a screwdriver) into the soil beneath your tree about two to three inches.
 If it’s difficult to do, then that’s a good indication that you need to water the tree.